 Average costs for their policies are 13% lower than the next most affordable provider, making them ideal if price is paramount for your coffee shop.
 In addition, cafe owners will be able to get instant certificates of insurance, bundle matching for coverage plans and even fast matching for loans through their partnerships.

-Cheapest Business Insurance for Coffee Shop Firms
+Cheapest Business Insurance for Coffee Shops

 Coverdash leads the market with the most competitively priced comprehensive coffee shop insurance at $62 per month, outperforming rivals in both general liability and Business Owner's Policy (BOP) coverage.
-NEXT delivers superior value for cafes on workers' compensation insurance at $44 monthly, while The Hartford secures the lowest rates for professional liability protection.
+ERGO NEXT delivers superior value for cafes on workers' compensation insurance at $44 monthly, while The Hartford secures the lowest rates for professional liability protection.

 What Does Coffee Shop Business Insurance Cost?